OuadiElfarouki/llama.cpp/README-sycl.md

 ### II.
 Build llama.cpp

-On the oneAPI command line window, step into the llama.cpp main directory and run the following :
+On the oneAPI command line window, step into the llama.cpp main directory and run the following:

 ```
 mkdir -p build